 Click here for chart of High School Exam Scores and what they fulfill in the Core Curriculum.

-There are six components to the NYU Shanghai core curriculum: Social and Cultural Foundations, Mathematics, Science, Algorithmic Thinking, Writing, and Language.
+There are seven components to the NYU Shanghai core curriculum: Social foundations, Cultural Foundations, Writing, Mathematics, Science, Algorithmic Thinking, and Language.

 - Social Foundations: In the one-semester survey course Global Perspectives on Society, students will engage in the comparative study of primary works of social thought from across the globe.
 In addition, students need to take a disciplinary course of their choice from the category “Social Science Perspectives on China,” (which may include courses on Chinese political economy, philosophy and society).
 This course can be taken at any point in a student’s undergraduate career.

 - Cultural Foundations: Perspectives on the Humanities is a one-semester core curriculum requirement.
 In the fall of their second year at NYU Shanghai, students choose from a variety of Perspectives on the Humanities topics.
 These content-based writing seminars introduce students to the questions asked and methods used by a variety of disciplines in the humanities, including philosophy, history, and literature, among others.
 Perspective on the Humanities is also designed to reinforce and advance the writing and critical thinking skills begun in the first year writing seminar; in addition to satisfying one Cultural Foundations requirement, this course satisfies one of two writing requirements (see “Writing”).
-The course also includes a four-part evening event series with lectures, film screenings, and presentations of collaborative student work.
 The first-year writing course is a prerequisite for Perspectives on the Humanities.

 In addition, students need to complete the Cultural Foundations requirement with a disciplinary course of their choice from the category “Chinese Arts,” which may include courses in Chinese art and architecture, drama, film, literature, and music.
 This course can be taken at any point in their undergraduate career.

-2. Mathematics: Considered by many to be the “universal language,” mathematics provides logical and analytical tools necessary for tackling many of the important problems of our time.
+4. Mathematics: Considered by many to be the “universal language,” mathematics provides logical and analytical tools necessary for tackling many of the important problems of our time.
 Quantitative skills are essential for work in the sciences and the social sciences, and they also have applications in the humanities.
 They are also critical to one’s ability to function and to thrive in today’s increasingly complex world.
 Students will have the opportunity at the beginning of their undergraduate career to demonstrate proficiency in mathematics through a placement test.
 Students that place out of a lower level core math class meet the requirement by taking a more advanced course according to placement exam results.
-The relevant exam scores which may be used to wholly or partially fulfill the Core Curriculum Mathematics requirement can be found on Academic Bulletin page 78.
-No corresponding credit is awarded.
+The relevant exam scores which may be used to wholly or partially fulfill the Core Curriculum Mathematics requirement can be found here.
+No corresponding credit is awarded and test scores cannot be used to fulfill the prerequisite for upper-level courses in that area.

 Students who are pursuing degrees in science disciplines—or who are taking the pre-health curriculum—will be required to take a rigorous, three-semester sequence of courses covering the fundamentals of basic science.
 Emphasis is placed on science as a process, from hypothesis development to testing and experimentation, on data collection, and on drawing conclusions.
 All of the courses in this sequence have a project-based laboratory component.
 In its totality, this sequence is the equivalent of full-year introductory courses in physics, chemistry, and biology.
 Biology, Neural Science, and Chemistry majors are not required to take Foundations of Physics III Honors and may substitute General Physics I & II for the Foundations of Physics I & II Honors courses.
 Physics majors are not required to take Foundations of Biology II.
 For more details, see the degree requirements of each major.